National Novel Writing Month: History

 In 2011, the NaNoWriMo website was given a new layout and forums.
 Baty announced that he would be stepping down as executive director in January 2012 to pursue a full-time writing career.
 Grant Faulkner took his position as executive director.
-The redesigned website moved from being based on Drupal to Ruby on Rails.
-During the first month after launch, the new website supported over 1,000,000 visitors and more than 39,000,000 pageviews.
+The redesigned website moved from the web server Drupal to Ruby on Rails.
+During the first month after launch, the new website supported over 1,000,000 visitors and more than 39,000,000 page views.

 By 2015, 431,626 people participated (633 different regions) in NaNoWriMo.
 Of those participants, more than 40,000 won.

 In 2017, NaNoWriMo launched fundraising efforts to redesign the website again, raising $57,320.
 The new website was delayed, launching in 2019.

 In late 2023, Grant Faulkner left the position of executive director.
 2024 saw several staffing changes and the appointment of former board president Kilby Blades as interim director, while Faulkner held the position of Financial Stewardship Director from December 2023 to February 2024.
-That year, the organization posted to their website an entry titled "What is NaNoWriMo's position on Artificial Intelligence (AI)?", in which they deemed the use of AI to be acceptable and stated "the categorical condemnation of Artificial Intelligence has classist and ableist undertones".
+That year, the organization posted to their website an entry titled "What is NaNoWriMo's position on Artificial Intelligence (AI)?", in which they deemed the use of AI to be acceptable and stated "the categorical condemnation of Artificial Intelligence has classist and ableist undertones."
 This stance generated controversy in the online community, with many on social media stating they were withdrawing support of or participation in the NaNoWriMo event.
 Some noted that makers of AI writing tools, such as ProWritingAid, were now listed among the sponsors for the event.
-Author Daniel José Older resigned from NaNoWriMo's Writers' Board, and author Maureen Johnson from the Writers' Board of the Young Writers Program in response to this statement.
+In response to this statement, author Daniel José Older resigned from NaNoWriMo's Writers' Board, and author Maureen Johnson resigned from the Writers' Board of the Young Writers Program.
 NaNoWriMo also lost a sponsor, the writing collaboration platform Ellipsus, and The Mary Sue noted that FreeWrite had been removed from the sponsor page.

-In response to the controversy, NaNoWriMo stated that their "commentary on ableism and classism was relevant to the bullying dynamics we were seeing across our social channels".
+In response to the controversy, NaNoWriMo stated that their "commentary on ableism and classism was relevant to the bullying dynamics we were seeing across our social channels."
 They further clarified that the original statement posted was not a complete representation of their stance on the topic.
 These subsequent statements failed to allay criticism.

-In 31 March 2025, director Kilby Blades published a YouTube video announcing the closure of the nonprofit, citing financial struggles and "community vitriol".
+In 31 March 2025, director Kilby Blades published a YouTube video announcing the closure of the nonprofit, citing financial struggles and "community vitriol."